rgranadino/mage2_vagrant/README.md

 2. Initialize magento2 submodule: `git submodule update --init`
 3. start up virtual machine: `vagrant up`
 4. Point a host name to 192.168.56.10 in /etc/hosts `echo '192.168.56.10 mage2.dev' >> /etc/hosts`
+>NOTE: Some composer dependancies require git.
+Agent Forwarding over SSH is enabled in the Vagrant file but you must have `ssh-agent` running and your key added.
+Running `ssh-add` should add the default key to the identities list, which presumably is the same key used to access github/bitbucket.
 5. Once the machine completes provisioning, SSH to the server and install using composer `vagrant ssh; cd /vagrant/data/magento2; composer install;`
-6. Install by going to 'http://mage2.dev' or via ssh by running: `reinstall` (or `reinstall -s` to also install the sample data)
+6. Install by going to 'http://mage2.dev/setup' or via ssh by running: `reinstall` (or `reinstall -s` to also install the sample data)

 #### Updating
 1. From the host machine run `git pull && git submodule update --init && vagrant provision`.
   * If there is an update to the *manifests/mage.pp* or *files/** files it is recommended to provision the guest machine.
 This can be done by running: `vagrant provision`.
 There is also a cron that runs every 15 minutes to provision within the guest machine in the event it's not done after updating.
 2. If you want to start from a clean slate run: `reinstall` from within the guest machine.
 This will uninstall the application and reinstall it from scratch.